hendrickson-tyler/eslint-config/README.md

 - `angular-html` - Recommended template (HTML) rules for projects using Angular.
   - Used in conjunction with `@angular-eslint/template-parser`.
 - `rxjs` - Recommended rules for projects using the RxJS library.
-- `nativescript` - Recommended rules for vanilla NativeScript projects.
-- `nativescript-angular` - Recommended rules for NativeScript projects using Angular.
-  - Includes the rules from `nativescript`.

 ## Installation